prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> ensemble.setCoordinates(ref_chain)

-  # For each PDB file we find matching chain and add it to the ensemble
+For each PDB file we find matching chain and add it to the ensemble:

 >>> for pdbfile in pdbfiles:
 ...     # Parse next PDB file. (only alpha carbons, since it's faster) ...     structure = parsePDB(pdbfile, subset='calpha')